 LMDC allocated up to \$4,200,000 for the Port Authority of New York and New Jersey (Port Authority) Yonker's Ferry Service Program.
-Funds were provided to the Port Authority to administer the program.
+Funds were provided to Port Authority to administer the program.

 In April of 2003, LMDC, in cooperation with New York City and State agencies, released the Lower Manhattan Strategies Report that identified ferry services as a promising form of transportation for downtown commuters.
 Ferries' role in the recovery from September 11, 2001, augmented their already existing role in a comprehensive Lower Manhattan transportation network.
-Enhancing and expanding Lower Manhattan Ferry Service was a key means of linking Lower Manhattan to the region.
+Enhancing and expanding Lower Manhattan ferry service is a key means of linking Lower Manhattan to the region.
 Ferries provide a sensible and viable transportation option for a number of reasons, including: the minimal capital investment needed relative to other forms of mass transit, new service can be implemented relatively quickly, and they are particularly suited to Lower Manhattan, where the shoreline is within walking distance of significant portions of the business district.
 Enhanced ferry service was also identified by the community during the LMDC's Neighborhood Outreach Workshops conducted in the summer of 2003.

-This Partial Action Plan allocated up to \$4,200,000 to the Port Authority for the Yonker's Ferry Service Program.
-LMDC funds were provided to the Port Authority, to administer the program and to be used for costs associated with the operation of the program.
-These funds supplemented funds provided by other New York City and State agencies to enhance Lower Manhattan's ferry service, including the Port Authority, as well as other Federal appropriations dedicated to ferry service between Haverstraw, Yonkers, and Lower Manhattan.
+This Partial Action Plan allocated up to \$4,200,000 to Port Authority for the Yonker's Ferry Service Program.
+LMDC funds were provided to Port Authority, which administered the program, and used the funds for costs associated with the operation of the program.
+These funds supplemented existing funds provided by other New York City and State agencies to enhance Lower Manhattan's ferry service, including the Port Authority, as well as existing Federal appropriations dedicated to ferry service between Haverstraw, Yonkers, and Lower Manhattan.
 Although existing ferry services operated between Lower Manhattan and New Jersey, Midtown, Staten Island, Brooklyn, and the Bronx, no ferry service had previously existed between Lower Manhattan and New York's northern suburbs.